[Last updated: 1 February 2026, unless otherwise noted]

 Applicants seeking a listing on the Main Board must satisfy the following criteria:

-Each company listed or applying for a listing on the JSE (irrespective of whether it has a primary listing or secondary listing in the Main Board) is required to appoint and maintain a sponsor.
+Each company listed or applying for a listing on the Main Board (irrespective of whether it has a primary listing or secondary listing) is required to appoint and maintain a sponsor.
 The sponsor assists with ensuring compliance with the listing requirements and all necessary correspondence between the company and the JSE must be communicated through the sponsor.
-Sponsors typically are corporate brokers, banks and other professional advisors, including accountants and attorneys.
-A newly listed company need not appoint a compliance advisor.
+The name of the sponsor must appear on all announcements and documents issued by the issuer.
+Sponsors typically are corporate brokers, banks and other professional advisors.

 In connection with the listing of securities on the JSE, there is no requirement that shares be placed into escrow or otherwise be restrained from being traded, such as through "lock-in" or "lock-up" arrangements.